KevinTurnerii/paragon-geeks-ai-repair-assistant/README.md

 - Extensibility for ML enhancement
 - Business-rule traceability

-This architecture reflects enterprise-ready decision automation systems where **explainability and governance** are critical.
+This architecture reflects production-ready decision automation systems where explainability and consistency are critical.

 ---